-Explosive international intrigue results when British Intelligence agent John Shay suspects Booth, a colleague, of being a double-agent.
+Explosive international intrigue results when British Intelligence Agent John Shay (George Peppard) suspects Adam Booth (Keith Michell), a colleague, of being a double-agent.
 Although Shay's superiors warn him against an investigation, he travels to Greece and Turkey in order to check out his suspicions.
-There, Shay becomes involved with a beautiful woman who was once her lover, and is now Booth's wife.
+There, Shay becomes involved with the beautiful Sarah (Dame Joan Collins), who was once his lover, and is now Booth's wife.
 Before long, Shay realizes that he is being used as a Communist pawn, and has fallen into grave danger.Written by

 During the closing credits, in the background is the final scene showing a tower with a light that rotates, shining alternately green and white light.
 The credits change colors repeatedly as if the tower light is shining on them.
 See more »

 9 of 17 people found this review helpful.

 Was this review helpful to you?